wave-duality/rush-hour/README.md

 - Write code to generate difficult test-cases that can evaluate effect of various heuristics
   - Current generator code has multiple major bugs and usually produces trivial puzzles
 - Implement graphics
+- Find the patience to input the 40 given test cases to more concretely compare the impacts of A* vs. Naive BFS on the two datasets